ermuur/smart-id-documentation/Smart-ID-demo.md

 1. User can use Smart-ID to log into the website (bank123 demo portal).
 2. User can login Smart-ID self service portal [https://sid.demo.sk.ee/portal/](https://sid.demo.sk.ee/portal) and get an overview of accounts and to delete an account.
+3. User can login to any test e-service which is integrated with Smart-ID demo service.

 </div>